Paramatus/HTMLParaBot/README.md

 Download and edit the GifBot.html file so that "ChannelName" is replaced with your channel name in lower case letters.
 Then you have to add a browser source in OBS or XSplit and use local file and add the GifBot.html

 ## Align the gif to a corner
-To align the Gif you have to eidt the Custom CSS from
+To align the Gif you have to edit the Custom CSS from
 ```
 body { background-color: rgba(0, 0, 0, 0); margin: 0px auto; overflow: hidden; }
 ```